 a.
 External Organizations – Human Resources will verify dates of employment, job title and salary information.
 Human Resources will not provide other information concerning the employee’s official work history unless requested via release signed by the employee.
 Human Resources will not provide information concerning a former employee’s eligibility for re-employment with the university.

 b.
 Texas State University Departments – Human Resources will verify dates of employment, job title, salary information, and reason for leaving.
 Additional information such as performance appraisals, attendance records, and disciplinary actions is available upon request.

 NOTE: Supervisors are discouraged from responding to reference checks from other employers concerning former employees.
 Documentation contained in official university records must support an adverse response.
 An individual who gives out undocumented or unsubstantiated information on a reference check assumes personal legal liability for a resulting unfavorable hiring decision.

 13. SUMMARY OF RESPONSIBILITIES

-Evaluate qualifications of employees for internal promotion of transfer.
+Evaluate qualifications of employees for internal promotion or transfer.
 If applicable, complete internal applicant log and submit to Office of Equity and Access

-chief diversity officer and director, Equity and Access
+chief diversity officer and director, Office of Equity and Access

 Approve internal applicant log and forward to Human Resources

-chief diversity officer and director, Equity and Access
+chief diversity officer and director, Office of Equity and Access

 Submit position requisition